 Books, articles and support groups provide information, resources and assistance in helping you manage your divorce and consider issues that you aren’t yet aware of, or need more information on.
 There are many good resources available by parenting experts, therapists and psychologists, financial planners, and divorce and mediation lawyers that can help you navigate your own divorce.

-Note: Vacca Law receives no affiliate or referral fees;
+Note: Vacca Family Law Group receives no affiliate or referral fees;

 book summaries via Amazon